manning-lp/mdeghady-data-pipeline-with-amazon-athena-lp/README.md

-# data-pipeline-with-aws-athena-lp-author
+# data-pipeline-with-amazon-athena-lp-author
-Repository for liveProject: Data Pipeline with AWS Athena
+Repository for liveProject: Data Pipeline with Amazon Athena